It’s no secret the blogosphere tends to hold financial advisors in contempt.

 So, contrary to popular belief, advisors are not engaged in an epic conspiracy to shut out the public from low-cost index funds.
-It is possible some are, but not as a whole.
+Some might be, but not as a whole.

-Most clients with whom I have met other the years are extremely cost conscious.
-In fact, no matter how amazing of a plan I can present, the first question I always hear is, how much will this cost?
+Most clients with whom I have met other the years are incredibly cost-conscious.
+In fact, no matter how fantastic of a plan I can present, the first question I always hear is, how much will this cost?

 Most clients did not build up a sizable net worth only to be naive to fees – they demand and expect advisors to deliver value.

 The world of financial advising is hyper-competitive, and most seasoned professional did not survive the onslaught of discount brokers, robo-advisors, index funds, and other advisors by failing to deliver value to their clients.